All About

 Selecting Grapes

 Look for grape bunches with green, pliable stems and plump berries.
 Do you see a waxy, whitish covering on grape berries, giving a frosted appearance to dark-colored varieties?
 That’s bloom and it’s good!
 Bloom is a naturally occurring substance that protects grapes from moisture loss and decay.
 To prolong shelf life, store table grapes unwashed in the refrigerator and rinse them with cold water prior to eating.
 Green, red, or black…which color should you choose?
-Try them all to experience different flavors and textures.
+Try them all to experience different flavors, shapes, colors, and textures.

 Storing Grapes